Prospect Capital Corporation (PSEC) Just Got Our Attention

 PSEC’s Market Performance

-PSEC stocks went up by 1.88% for the week, with a monthly drop of -10.50% and a quarterly performance of -8.55%, while its annual performance rate touched -8.66%.
-The volatility ratio for the week stands at 2.29% while the volatility levels for the past 30 days are set at 3.29% for Prospect Capital Corporation.
-The simple moving average for the period of the last 20 days is -2.32% for PSEC stocks with a simple moving average of -7.73% for the last 200 days.
+PSEC stocks went down by -6.23% for the week, with a monthly drop of -8.79% and a quarterly performance of -7.41%, while its annual performance rate touched -10.67%.
+The volatility ratio for the week stands at 3.25% while the volatility levels for the past 30 days are set at 3.36% for Prospect Capital Corporation.
+The simple moving average for the period of the last 20 days is -3.77% for PSEC stocks with a simple moving average of -10.30% for the last 200 days.

 Analysts’ Opinion of PSEC